Sule57/convert/README.md

    ./install.sh
    ```
    - The script will detect your shell (zsh or bash) and add the `convert` alias automatically.
+   - For bash users on macOS, the alias is added to `~/.bash_profile` (the standard macOS bash config).
+   - For zsh users, the alias is added to `~/.zshrc`.
    - If you use a custom shell, add the alias manually as shown in the "Manual Setup" section below.

 ### Linux (bash)